-As hemp products become increasingly popular due to the natural healing benefits they offer, there’s a need to clarify the terminology that’s being used for the different types of oils that come from the hemp plant.
+As hemp products become increasingly popular due to the natural benefits they offer, there’s a need to clarify the terminology that’s being used for the different types of oils that come from the hemp plant.
 This article explains the difference between hemp seed oil and hemp CBD oil and includes a list of interchangeable phrases that you may see to help you make the right choice when shopping for hemp products.

 Is Hemp Oil the Same as CBD Oil?

-Hemp seed oil is extracted from the hemp seeds and is often used as a mild carrier oil in tinctures or balms, but it contains only trace levels of cannabinoids, including CBD.
-It is widely considered to be a superfood because of its high Omega-3 and Omega-6 content, and is often used in the kitchen, adding essential fatty acids to dressings, smoothies, etc. Typically when the term hemp oil is used, it is referring to hemp seed oil, yet this is not always the case today.
+Hemp seed oil is extracted from hemp seeds and is often used as a mild carrier oil in tinctures or balms, but it contains only trace levels of cannabinoids, like CBD.
+It is widely considered to be a superfood because of its high Omega-3 and Omega-6 content and is often used in the kitchen, adding essential fatty acids to dressings, smoothies, etc. Typically when the term hemp oil is used, it is referring to hemp seed oil, yet this is not always the case today.
 In the past, it was only legal in the United States to sell hemp seed oil, so there wasn’t a need to clarify the terminology.

 Unfortunately, there are many misleading products on the market that are primarily hemp seed oil, but branded as CBD-rich hemp extract.
 Ingesting hemp seed oil alone or using it topically is not a reliable or effective way to get cannabinoids, including CBD, into your system.

 Depending on a product’s formulation, the CBD listed in the ingredients could be sourced from an isolate, broad-spectrum hemp extract, or full-spectrum hemp extract.
 While there is still more research to be done, there are studies that show cannabinoids found in broad-spectrum or full-spectrum CBD oil (primarily CBD, CBG, CBC, CBD, and THCv) and terpenes work together to influence each other.
-This synergistic effect is called the entourage effect that is claimed to enhance efficacy.
+This synergistic effect is called the entourage effect which is claimed to enhance efficacy.

 Various Interchangeable Terminology

-Hemp Extract & CBD Oil Terminology
+Hemp Extract Terminology

-CBD Hemp Oil
+- CBD Hemp Oil

-Full Spectrum Hemp Extract
+- Full Spectrum Hemp Extract

-Broad Spectrum Hemp Extract
+- Broad Spectrum Hemp Extract

-PCR – Phytocannabinoid Rich Hemp Oil
+- PCR – Phytocannabinoid Rich Hemp Oil